What is a Certified Louisiana Heirloom Mirliton?

 by | Apr 9, 2023 | How To, Mirliton | 0 comments

 Mirliton is the name people gave the chayote (Sechuim edule) when it first arrived in Louisiana.
-Chayote is the main species and there are many subspecies (subvarieties) around the world with different names.
+Chayote is the main species, and there are many subspecies (subvarieties) worldwide with different names.
 They are what botanists call a “landrace.”
-Landraces are domesticated plants that developed over time and adapted to their natural environment and are not the product of human manipulation–such as plant breeding or modern genetic science.
-Haitians brought the first mirlitons to Louisiana over two centuries ago and that landrace thrived because it was adapted to our altitude, climate, pests, and diseases.
+Landraces are open-pollinated domesticated plants that have developed over time, adapted to their natural environments, and are not the product of human manipulation, such as plant breeding or modern genetic science.
+Haitians brought the first mirlitons to Louisiana over two centuries ago, and that landrace thrived because it was adapted to our altitude, climate, pests, and diseases.

-Since the Louisiana variety has never been analyzed genetically, we have had to use the fruit appearance to classify it and its subvarieties.
+Since the Louisiana variety has never been analyzed genetically, we have had to classify it and its subvarieties based on fruit appearance.
 The Louisiana mirliton landrace has distinctive fruit traits (morphology); they are large, slightly pear or egg-shaped, with smooth skin, longitudinal furrows (though a few may be unfurrowed), and either green or white.
-Over the years other varieties were probably introduced from Mexico and Central America and interbred with the Louisiana landrace.
+Over the years, other varieties were probably introduced from Mexico and Central America and interbred with the Louisiana landrace.
 The resulting landrace was what generations of Lousianians simply called “mirlitons.”
 And for most of the last two centuries, there was only one variety.

 Then things changed.
-Hurricane Katrina wiped out almost all the mirlitons in New Orleans, so I began to search for growers of our Louisiana landrace to replace the New Orleans ones.
-I eventually found many growers in rural areas and when I did, I would name the mirliton after the grower so that we could track and preserve it.
+Hurricane Katrina wiped out almost all the mirlitons in New Orleans, so I began searching for growers of our Louisiana landrace to replace the ones in New Orleans.
+I eventually found many growers in rural areas, and when I did, I would name the mirliton after the grower so that we could track and preserve it.

-We have reached the point in 2024 where we have identified most of the Louisiana subspecies.
-To simplify matters, from this point forward, we will classify mirlitons into three categories for purposes of discussion on our Mirliton.Org Facebook group:
+In 2024, we have reached the point where we have identified most of the Louisiana subspecies.
+To simplify matters, from this point forward, we will classify mirlitons into three categories for discussion in our Mirliton.Org Facebook group.

 Ervin Crawford